Chambelane History, Family Crest & Coats of Arms

 Early History of the Chambelane family

-Another 143 words (10 lines of text) covering the years 1066, 1616, 1703, 1666 and 1723 are included under the topic Early Chambelane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chambelane research.
+Another 72 words (5 lines of text) covering the years 1066, 1616, 1703, 1666 and 1723 are included under the topic Early Chambelane History in all our PDF Extended History products and printed products wherever possible.

 Chambelane Spelling Variations